President Meric Gertler, PhD, FRSC, FAcSS, MCIP

 Professor Gertler’s more than 80 journal articles and book chapters have had significant impact in his field and have led him to be one of Canada’s most highly cited geographers.
 He is co-editor of the widely used Oxford Handbook of Economic Geography and winner of Choice Magazine’s “Outstanding Academic Book” award.
 He has held visiting appointments at Oxford University, University College London, UCLA, and the University of Oslo.
 He won the 2007 Award for Scholarly Distinction from the Canadian Association of Geographers.
 Professor Gertler was also a member of the Expert Panel on Business Innovation established by the Council of Canadian Academies, which published its landmark report “Innovation and Business Strategy: Why Canada Falls Short” to wide acclaim in 2009.

 In May 2012, he was awarded an honorary doctor of philosophy from Lund University, Sweden for his exceptional contributions to the fields of economic geography and regional development.
-In the same year, he was made an Academician of the Academy of Social Sciences (UK).
+He is a Fellow of the Academy of Social Sciences (UK).
 Most recently, Gertler received the 2014 Distinguished Alumni Award from the University of California, Berkeley and the 2014 Distinguished Scholarship Honor from the Association of American Geographers (AAG).